The Top 5 Ontario Sports Betting Sites for The Masters

 The Best Golf Betting Sites for Masters in Ontario

-Now that the Ontario sports betting market is in full swing, the top golf betting sites are boosting bankrolls for the Masters this weekend.
+Now that the Ontario sports betting market has opened up, the top golf betting sites are boosting bankrolls for The Masters this weekend.
 Golf fans can swing their way to $3,050 in free Ontario sports betting bonuses and bet on The Masters for free.

 To learn more about the best Ontario sports betting bonuses available for The Masters, scroll down below.